DPBayes/PLD-Accountant/README.md

 ## PyPI package

-The accountant can be uploaded as a PyPI package 'fourier-accountant': pip3 install fourier-accountant
+The accountant can be uploaded as a PyPI package 'fourier-accountant'.